 This book is about an eleven-year-old boy who lives in Memphis in 1959.
 He can throw the meanest fastball in town, but he can barely say a word without stuttering – not even his own name.
 So when he takes over his friend’s paper route, he knows he’ll be forced to communicate with the customers, including a housewife who drinks too much and a retired merchant marine who seems to know everything.

-The paper route poses challenges, but it’s a run in with the neighborhood junkman, a bully and a thief, that stirs up trouble.
+The paper route poses challenges, but it’s a run-in with the neighborhood junkman, a bully, and a thief, stirring up trouble.

-While I was talking about this book, I realized just how difficult it is must be for this boy.
-I can talk so easily but he has to think about every single movement his mouth makes and the sound that comes out.
-When I talk, I don’t think about that stuff, I just do it.
+While I was discussing this story with my mom, I realized just how difficult it is must be for this boy.
+I can speak so easily, but he has to think about every single movement his mouth makes and the sound that comes out.
+When I talk, I don’t think about that stuff.
+I just do it.

 It’s interesting all the tricks he uses to speak.
 And the situations where he doesn’t have too much trouble speaking.
-I don’t know why but I had a hard time wrapping my mind around this particular ‘difference’.
+I don’t know why, but I struggled to wrap my mind around this particular ‘difference’.